Which Stove Industry? Chinese, South American or European?

 Both are superior to an open fireplace.

 The Charnwood fireplace was superior in terms of ease of use.
 I could only regulate my air intake to a point with the more rudimentary controls on the Chinese product.
 At times I had the air vents fully closed but the fire was still drawing very strongly.
-This raised questions regarding the efficiency rating on the Chinese stove which was labelled as 80%.
-With a reduced ability to control the oxygen to my fire, I would suggest a lower rating would be more accurate (difficult to speculate but 60-70% would seem more reasonable compared to the European product which is rated at 78% under rigourous testing).
+This prompted people to question the Chinese stove’s efficiency rating, which was labelled as 80%.
+Because I can’t control the oxygen to my fire as effectively, I suggest a lower rating would be more accurate—perhaps in the 60–70% range—especially when compared to the European product, which scored 78% under rigorous testing.

 My Charnwood stove, on the other hand, behaved as one would expect – like the finely-tuned piece of engineering it is.
 More flame required?
 I pulled the air control mechanism out.
 Less required?
 I pushed it in – it really was as simple as that.

-The Chinese stove is manufactured in a traditional manner using cast panels that are bolted together and ‘sealed’ using a fire cement product.
-It is evident that over time, I will need to renew my fire cement if I wish to maintain my stove’s ‘efficiency’ as air cracks will allow excessive oxygen to the combustion chamber.
-It would also be worthy of note that a stove with loose panels is a hazard in terms of carbon monoxide emissions, particularly if you do not have a strong draw on your flue system so check your cast iron products each season and re-seal as necessary.
-Charnwood stoves do not require this consideration as they are manufactured from boiler-plate steel which is ‘one-piece’ wrapped around the body of the stove with two additional pieces welded top and bottom – no air cracks here.
+The manufacturer builds the Chinese stove using traditional methods.
+They use cast panels that are bolted together and ‘sealed’ using a fire cement product.
+It is evident that over time, I will need to renew my fire cement if I wish to maintain my stove’s ‘efficiency’.
+This is because air cracks will allow excessive oxygen to the combustion chamber.
+It would also be worthy of note that a stove with loose panels is a hazard in terms of carbon monoxide emissions.
+This is particularly important if you do not have a strong draw on your flue system.
+So, check your cast iron products each season and re-seal as necessary.
+Charnwood manufactures its stoves from boiler-plate steel, wrapping a single piece around the stove body and welding two more on the top and bottom—eliminating any risk of air cracks.

 Another qualifying requirement for CE rating is either a ‘heat-resistant’ handle or a ‘glove’.
 My Chinese product had neither but I developed the ancient martial-art of ‘speed touching’ my door handle to prevent any serious burns!
 My Charnwood product has a handle that I can hold at any time during the burn process without leaving my finger tips behind.

 A couple of other refinements make my Charnwood ‘experience’ slightly more pleasant than my Chinese product.
 The riddle mechanism is particularly effective on the Charnwood at shaking ash into the ash pan whereas my Chinese product required a little more manual assistance.
-The Charnwood ash grate is fitted with panels left and right to encourage ash into the pan (not 100%).
+Charnwood installs ash grates with panels on both sides to help guide ash into the pan (not 100%).
 Whereas my Chinese stove has the pan sitting under the main central part of the grate but with substantial gaps along the sides so I inevitably get ash build-up down the sides.

-All in all, both products do a fair job in terms of what they are supposed to do – keep you warm.
+All things considered, both products perform their core function well—they keep you warm.
 However, I believe the refinements on the European product (in this case the Charnwood) make it well worth the extra investment financially.
 Your stove should be a life-time purchase so I would prefer to get it right first time.
 Like so many things in life, you get what you pay for and this is indeed the truth with wood burning stoves from my experience!

 UPDATE: 2018